 Importantly, there is the consumers’ end, too.
 Large-scale dietary changes seem to be inevitable for turning the tide to a sustainable food supply.
 For example, regarding China’s currently rising meat consumption, parts of animal proteins would need to be substituted by more legumes and other vegetables.
 “Changes like this might seem hard to chew at first.
 But in the long run, dietary changes towards a more sustainable mix on your plate will not only benefit the planet, but also people’s health”, adds Vera Heck from PIK.
 Another crucial factor is reducing food loss.
 In line with scenarios adopted in the present study, the most recent IPCC Special Report on land use found that currently, up to 30 percent of all food produced is lost to waste.
 “This situation clearly calls for resolute policy measures to set incentives right on both the producers’ and consumers’ ends”, Heck further lays out.

 Perhaps the most sensitive and challenging implication of the study relates to land.
 “Anything involving land tends to be complex and contested in practice because people’s livelihoods and outlook depend on it.
 Transitioning to more sustainable land use and management is therefore a demanding challenge to policy-making.
-Key to success is that the regions affected need to see clear benefits for their development.
+The key to success is that the regions affected need to see clear benefits for their development.
 Then there is a real chance that support for new directions will grow fast enough for stabilizing the Earth system”, says Wolfgang Lucht, co-chair for Earth System Analysis at PIK and co-author of the study.

 Reference: “Feeding ten billion people is possible within four terrestrial planetary boundaries” by Dieter Gerten, Vera Heck, Jonas Jägermeyr, Benjamin Leon Bodirsky, Ingo Fetzer, Mika Jalava, Matti Kummu, Wolfgang Lucht, Johan Rockström, Sibyll Schaphoff and Hans Joachim Schellnhuber, 20 January 2020, Nature Sustainability.